Some services and activities in Glacier National Park either require reservations or reservations are recommended.

 When you are ready to disburse of the ashes, send in a special use permit application and a letter will be sent to you which will serve as the official permit required by the citation referenced above and the instructions regarding location and notification will serve as the terms and conditions required by the citation.
 This letter or a copy thereof must be in the possession of at least one member of the party present when human ashes are scattered in the park.

-If you are interested in getting married in Glacier National Park, the following information will be helpful in planning your ceremony.
+If you are interested in getting married in Glacier National Park please visit our Wedding Permits page.